multiversx/mx-presentations/tutorials/sdk-js/script.md

 ## First app

 We'll be transferring EGLD and ESDT tokens, and we'll be querying the balances of an account.
-We will build the transactions using the TransfersController that we create it via the endpoint or the TransferTransactionsFactory.
-Whenever you need a quich script to test something you could use the controller and when you are building a DAPP you could use the factory.
+We will build the transactions using the TransfersController that we create via the entrypoint or the TransferTransactionsFactory.
+Whenever you need a quick script to test something you could use the controller and when you are building a DAPP you could use the factory.

 Here's the skeleton of the application.
 We are going to implement the following commands: